somesh101/JupyterTemplates/README.md

 ## Description

-The Notebook Template Creator is a VS Code extension that allows users to create and manage templates from existing notebooks.
+Allows users to create and manage templates from existing jupyter notebooks.
 This extension aims to streamline the process of reusing notebook structures, saving time and effort.
 Users can save as many templates as they want with the custom name they provide.

 ## Features

 - **Create Jupyter Template**: Save the structure and content of existing notebooks as templates.
 - **Load Templates**: Quickly load saved templates using commands:

 ## Usage

 ### Save a Template